Pounamuella ramsayi

 Pounamuella ramsayi is a species of Orsolobidae.
 The species is endemic to New Zealand.

 Taxonomy

 This species was described as Pounamua vulgaris ramsayi (a subspecies) in 1956 by Ray Forster from a male specimen collected in Fiordland.
 This subspecies was changed to a species in 1985.
 The holotype is stored in Canterbury Museum.

 Description

 The male is recorded at 1.61mm whereas the female is recorded at 2.11mm.
-This male is coloured with pale yellow-brown legs, a brown carapace and an nearly uniform purple abdomen.
+This male is coloured with pale yellow-brown legs, a brown carapace and a nearly uniform purple abdomen.
 The female is similar to the male.

 Distribution

 This species is only known from Fiordland, New Zealand.

 Conservation status

 Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".